 - providing information and advice on day care services in their area

 - making available annual inspection reports of daycare facilities and childminders

 - ensuring that standards in daycare settings are at an acceptable level

-For more information, contact the Early Years Team in your local Health & Social Care Trust.
+For more information, contact the Early Years Team in your local Health and Social Care Trust.